Introduction

 Program Learning Outcomes (PLOs)

-Design and evaluate solutions for complex computing problems, and design and evaluate systems, components, or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.
+PLO-4 Design/Development of Solutions: Design and evaluate solutions for complex computing problems, and design and evaluate systems, components, or processes that meet specified needs.

-Create, select, adapt and apply appropriate techniques, resources, and modern computing tools to complex computing activities, with an understanding of the limitations.
+PLO-5 Modern Tool Usage: Create, select, or adapt and then apply appropriate techniques, resources, and modern computing tools to complex computing activities, with an understanding of the limitations.

-Function effectively as an individual and as a member or leader in diverse teams and in multi-disciplinary settings.
+PLO-6 Individual, Teamwork and Project Management: Function effectively as an individual and as a member or leader of a team in multidisciplinary settings and perform project management activities.

-Communicate effectively with the computing community and with society at large about complex computing activities by being able to comprehend and write effective reports, design documentation, make effective presentations, and give and understand clear instructions.
+PLO-7 Communication: Communicate effectively with the computing community about complex computing activities by being able to comprehend and write effective reports, design documentation, make effective presentations, and give and understand clear instructions.

 Program Educational Obectives (PEOs) to Program Learning Outcomes (PLOs) Mapping